aragon/govern/packages/govern-server/README.md

 ## How to query data

 Govern Server is exposing a GraphQL API that lets you fetch data related to your Govern DAOs.
-Have a look at [API.md](./API.md) for the list of types and queries you can use.
+Have a look at the [Govern Server API documentation](https://docs.aragon.org/govern/developers/server-api) for the list of types and queries you can use.

 ## Directory structure